gamethapcam/pokemon-wilds/README.md

  - Windows - Download /builds/latest/pokemon-wilds.exe and run.
    - *Alternatively, download and run /builds/latest/pokemon-wilds.jar if the exe doesn't work.*
  - Mac - Download /builds/latest/pokemon-wilds.jar and run.
    - I do not own a mac and I haven't been able to test the game on one.
-If you try running on mac and hit issues, please open an issue here, that would help me out a ton.
+If you try running on mac and hit issues, please open an issue here.
  - **NOTE:** If you are running pokemon-wilds.jar and you want to generate large maps (anything larger than size M), you will need to run 'java -jar -Xmx1024M pokemon-wilds.jar' in a command window to launch the game.
 In order to support large maps the java heap space needs to be increased, which is what the -Xmx1024M argument does.
 I know this is annoying but unfortunately there isn't a way around this step, the game will crash without it if you try to generate any map above size M.
  - Java is required in order to run (it's required by libGDX, the engine this is built on).
 If you don't have java installed, a popup may appear pointing you to java installation instructions.
  - Controls: Arrow keys to move, keyboard Z = A button, keyboard X = B button, keyboard Enter = Start button.
 Hold keyboard X to run.